-They are an excellent pre-step that creates the perfect base for your skin to absorb your remaining skin care products but just be sure to choose a good toner that doesn’t contain any harsh ingredients like high amounts of drying alcohols.
+They are an excellent pre-step that creates the perfect base for your skin to absorb your remaining skin care products.
+Just be sure to choose a good toner that doesn’t contain any harsh ingredients like high amounts of drying alcohols.

-If you have not yet invested in a good serum then you really should consider one because there’s a lot a serum can do.
-They are packed full of more anti-aging ingredients and antioxidants than any other product and are a powerful tool in your skincare routine.
+If you’ve not yet invested in a good serum then you really should consider one because there’s a lot a serum can do.
+They are packed full of more anti-ageing ingredients and antioxidants than any other product and are a powerful tool in your skincare routine.

 With their lighter formulation, they absorb and penetrate much quicker and deeper into the skin making them one of the most potent products in your arsenal.
 Much like the specialist treatments, serum should be applied as close to the skin as possible for maximum effect.

 There are numerous different types of serums and many people use more than one to target different skincare concerns.
 Vitamin C, Hyaluronic Acid, Retinol and Peptides are just a few examples of products that would usually be in serum form.

 The general rule of thumb is no more than three in one application (therefore in theory you could be using six daily – three in the morning and an entirely different three at night).
 If their consistency is different then you should apply the thinnest one first followed by the next thinnest and so on.